Seasonal Lawn Care

 Test your soil in several spots first to see which nutrients are missing.
 Then check your local hardware store for a fertilizer that provides those missing nutrients.
-You can disburse it with a like that pictured below - either renting or buying one, depending on how often you'll use it.
+You can disburse it with a hand-push spreader like that pictured below—either renting or buying one, depending on how often you'll use it.
 If your lawns are really big you can have someone else do it, or rent a type of disburser that attaches to the back of a tractor.
-Spreaders are also good for overseeding your lawn in spring and fall. hand-push spreader
+Spreaders are also good for overseeding your lawn in spring and fall.

 Overseeding is just what it sounds like.
 You buy a bag of grass seed and, when the weather cools down below 75 degrees, cast it out over the existing lawn.
 Then you water a little to let it sink down, and let the rain take care of the rest.

 In colder climes, make sure to overseed earlier in fall, rather than later.
 A good frost will kill underdeveloped seedlings.
-Give your seeds time to sprout and grow a little, before it starts to freeze at night.
+By planting earlier you will give your seeds time to sprout and grow a little, before it starts to freeze at night.